aws-samples/nimblestudio-game-development-suite/nimble_studio_game_development_suite/nimble_studio_build_farm/README.md

 This example deploys a complete stack which installs an Incredibuild server as well as supporting infrastructure for use within a Nimble Studio VPC.

+### Setup

+Follow the instructions in the main repository [README](https://github.com/aws-samples/nimblestudio-game-development-suite/blob/main/README.md) to set up this GitHub package and python environment locally.

 ### Prerequisites

 #### Incredibuild License